SS Libau

 SS Libau (/de/; originally known as SS Castro) was a merchant steam ship.
 In 1916 she was disguised with the identity of a Norwegian vessel named the SS Aud (/de/) in an attempt to carry arms from Germany to Ireland as part of the preparation for the Easter Rising.

 Vessel

 SS Castro was a 1,062 ton steam cargo transport built for the Wilson Line of Hull, England in 1907.
 Castro measured 220 ft in length with a beam 32 ft and a draught of 12 ft.
 The ship was captured by the Imperial German Navy in the Kiel Canal, at the beginning of World War I in August 1914.
 Renamed Libau (the German name of Liepāja), she remained inactive until 1916, when designated as the vessel to carry a cargo of arms to Ireland, to aid the Easter Rising, and disguised with the stolen identity of a Norwegian vessel with a similar outline.

 Smuggling operation

-Approximate route in April 1916, via the Kiel Canal, the Arctic Circle and Rockall.
+Approximate route of Libau in April 1916, via the Kiel Canal, the Arctic Circle and Rockall.